apache/cordova-docs/README.md

 ### Adding a Language

-Do you want the Cordova documentation in another language?
+Do you want the Apache Cordova documentation in another language?
 We do too!

 __1. Create the language directory__